Ericblak/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that changes the group owner to school for the file hello

-The file hello will be in the working directory
+Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.

 julien@ubuntu:/tmp/h$ ls -l

 total 24

--rwxrwxr-x 1 julien julien   34 Sep 20 15:03 13-change_group
+-rwxrwxr-x 1 julien julien   36 Sep 20 15:06 100-change_owner_and_group

 drwx--x--x 2 julien julien 4096 Sep 20 14:49 dir0